-The Geneva Learning Foundation is a registered Swiss non-profit (n° CHE-365.528.791) incorporated on 14 March 2016.
-It is governed by a Conseil de fondation (Board of Trustees) of 11 distinguished Founding Members.
+The Geneva Learning Foundation is a registered Swiss non-profit incorporated on 14 March 2016.
+It is governed by a Conseil de fondation (Board of Trustees) of distinguished Founding Members.

-Co-founder of Creative Digital Solutions and senior research fellow at University College London, Patricia is a knowledge engineer and a researcher who has designed and researched learning in both industry and education.
+Co-founder of Creative Digital Solutions and Senior Lecturer in Data Science and Artificial Intelligence at the Open University, Patricia is a knowledge engineer and a researcher who has designed and researched learning in both industry and education.
 Her teaching and learning practice span the lifelong learning spectrum from K-12 to higher education and continuing professional development.
 She is an award-winning computer science and education researcher who, in addition to published papers, holds over a dozen patents from her research at Motorola.
 Her current research interests include artificial intelligence (intelligent context-aware designs), ubiquitous computing, learning analytics, and technology-enhanced learning to foster creativity and resilience in students.
 A successful fund-raiser and grant writer (30M funding), Patricia has experience managing large, distributed teams in European and global industry, research, and education projects.
 She has also been a leader for events convening broad, diverse, and international coalitions of partners around key thematic areas in innovative areas of teaching and learning (Maker communities, hackathons, Internet of Things), women in STEM, and technology to empower humanitarian, development and global health work.

 Bill Cope is Professor in the Department of Educational Policy Studies at the University of Illinois.
 He is Principal Investigator in a series of projects funded by the Institute of Educational Sciences in the US Department of Education and the Bill and Melinda Gates Foundation researching and developing multimodal writing and assessment spaces.
 Recent books include (with Mary Kalantzis) New Learning: Elements of a Science of Education, Cambridge University Press, 2008/2nd edition 2012; Literacies, Cambridge University Press, 2012/2nd edition 2016; and Making Sense: A Grammar of Multimodality, Cambridge University Press (forthcoming).
 He was chair of AERA Journal Publication Committee from 2010 to 2013.